-Health supplements and Nutraceuticals Compliance Guidance Section 5 Licensing and Import
+Section 6 Licensing and Import

-- 1. Licensing: Every Food Business Operator in the supply chain is required to possess a licence, e.g. manufacturing, import, storage, distribution, sale, marketing or transport, on commencement of business. - Import of foods, including Health Supplements and Nutraceuticals are subject to the FSS (Import) Regulations 2017.
-No person shall import any article of food without an import licence from the Central Licensing Authority in accordance with the provisions of the Food Safety and Standards (Licensing and Registration of Food Businesses) Regulations 2011. - 3.
+- 1. Licensing: Every Food Business Operator in the supply chain is required to possess a license, e.g. manufacturing, import, storage, distribution, sale, marketing or transport, on commencement of business. - 2.
+Import of foods, including Health Supplements and Nutraceuticals are subject to the FSS (Import) Regulations 2017.
+No person shall import any article of food without an import license from the Central Licensing Authority in accordance with the provisions of the Food Safety and Standards (Licensing and Registration of Food Businesses) Regulations 2011. - 3.
 The FBO is advised to refer to the regulations and amendments thereof in force namely: - FSS (Licensing and Registration of Food Businesses) Regulations 2011 - FSS (Import) Regulations 2017

+Section 7

-Section 6 Glossary and Abbreviations
+Glossary and Abbreviations

 ASEAN Association of Southeast Asian Nations

+Al Acceptable Intake

 FSSA Food Safety and Standards Act, 2006

 FSS Food Safety and Standards

 FSS (HSN) 2016 Food Safety and Standards (Health Supplements, Nutraceuticals, Foods for Special Dietary Uses, Foods for Special Medical Purposes, Functional Foods, Novel Foods) Regulation 2016

-FSS (PL) 2011 Food Safety and Standards (Packaging and Labelling) Regulations 2011
+FSS (PL) 2011 Food Safety and Standards (Packaging and Labelling) Regulations 2011; compendium V2: 22.01.2019

-FSS (FPSFA) 2011 Food Safety and Standards (Food Product Standards and Food Additives) Regulations 2011
+FSS(AC) 2018 Food Safety and Standards (Advertisement & Claims) Regulations 2018

-FSS (FPSFA) 2011-7A Food Safety and Standards (Food Product Standards and Food Additives) Regulations 2011: 7th Amendment 2016
+FSS (FPSFA) 2011-7A Food Safety and Standards (Food Product Standards and Food Additives) Regulations 2011: 7th Amendment 2016; compendium Version X: 25.06.2020

+FSS (FSA)2018 Food Safety and Standards (Food Safety Auditing) Regulations 2018

 FSSAI Food Safety and Standards Authority of India

 FSDU Foods for special dietary uses

 FSMP Foods for special medical purpose

 FBO Food Business Operator

 Food Authority Food Safety and Standards Authority of India

 ICMR Indian Council of Medical Research

 LM (PCR) 2011 Legal Metrology (Packaged Commodity) Rules 2011 and amendments thereto.

 NRV Nutrient reference value

 PDP Principal Display Panel

 RDA Recommended dietary allowance or recommended daily allowance

+TUL Tolerable Upper Limits

-Copyright \circledcirc 2018 CII and IADSA Resource Centre for Health Supplements and Nutraceuticals (RecHaN).
+Copyright © 2018 CII and IADSA Resource Centre for Health Supplements and Nutraceuticals (ReCHaN).
 All rights reserved.

-No part of this publication may be reproduced, stored in, or introduced into a retrieval system, or transmitted in any form or by any means (electronic, mechanical, photocopying, recording or otherwise), in part or full in any manner whatsoever, or translated into any language, without the prior written permission of the copyright owner.
-RecHaN has made every effort to ensure the accuracy of the information and material presented in this document.
+No part of this publication may be reproduced, stored in, or introduced into a retrieval No part of this publication may be reproduced, stored in, or introduced into a retrieval system, or transmitted in any form or by any means (electronic, mechanical, photocopying, recording or otherwise), in part or full in any manner whatsoever, or translated into any language, without the prior written permission of the copyright owner.
+ReCHaN has made every effort to ensure the accuracy of the information and material presented in this document.
 Nonetheless, all information, estimates and opinions contained in this publication are subject to change without notice, and do not constitute professional advice in any manner.
-Neither RecHaN nor any of its office bearers or analysts or employees accept or assume any responsibility or liability in respect of the information provided herein.
+Neither ReCHaN nor any of its office bearers or analysts or emplayees accept or assume any responsibility or liability in greater of the or analysts or employees accept or assume any responsibility or liability in respect of the information provided herein.

-However, any discrepancy, error, etc. found in this publication may please be brought to the notice of RecHaN for appropriate correction.
+However, any discrepancy, error, etc. found in this publication may please be brought to the notice of ReCHaN for appropriate correction.